Content types

 will contain author objects sorted by name.

-That’s how content types and relations work in Toucan.
+That’s how content types work in Toucan.

 Reference